 |17.||Lukla to Kathmandu by plane.|

-Best Time To Climbing Mera Peak
+The Best Time to Climb and Trek to Mera Peak

 Mera Peak Climbing Permit Cost